g3rv4/g3rv4.com/_posts/2018-09-18-browser-extensions-are-insecure.md

 layout: post
 title: "Want a secure browser?
 Disable your extensions"
 date: "2018-09-18 10:00:00 -0300"
+description: "How extensions are extremely insecure and free to leak your data.
+Do you check their source code?
+Even when they are silently updated?"
 ---
 While working on Taut (my browser extension to personalize Slack) I realized just how easy it is for an extension to go rogue.
 In this article I explain how a malicious extension dev could really steal your data.